black brick wall 6 scaled

 What are the Penalties for Credit Card Fraud in California?

 The penalties for credit card fraud in California are quite severe.
-It is a serious offense so the repercussions are serious as well.
-If convited you can face hefty fines and even jail time.
+It is a serious offense, so the repercussions are serious as well.
+If convicted, you can face hefty fines and even jail time.
 You can face misdemeanor or felony charges depending on what crime you committed and the specifics of your case.
-Certain penal codes are considered wobblers, meaning that they can swing from misdemeanor or felony.
-The following is a list of the penalties associated with each type of credit card fraud crime.

 • Misdemeanor (petty theft):